The common causes behind leaky gut syndrome and how to heal it naturally.

-I remember the first time I ever heard about leaky gut syndrome, it was when I was in Fiji with my family and I was reading the book GAPS: Gut and Psychology Syndrome by Dr. Natasha Campbell-McBride while lying on the beach.
-It was a huge eye-opener into the world of gut health, and one of the catalysts that led me to start my research into the gut, how it works, and how much of an impact it has on our health.
+I was reading the book GAPS: Gut and Psychology Syndrome by Dr. Natasha Campbell-McBride while lying on the beach.
+It was a huge eye-opener into the world of gut health, and one of the catalysts that led me to start my own research into the gut, how it works, and how much of an impact it has on our health.

-Leaky gut, or “intestinal hyperpermeability,” is when the intestinal lining of the gut has become more porous.
-It essentially develops holes in the gut wall, interfering with the gut’s ability to filter what is absorbed, and what isn’t.
-This can result in larger, undigested food molecules and other toxins like yeast, bacteria, and waste – that should NOT be entering the bloodstream – now pass freely through these holes, and travel right round the body.
+Leaky gut, or intestinal hyperpermeability, is when the intestinal lining of the gut has become more porous.
+The gut wall essentially develops holes in it, interfering with the it’s ability to filter what is absorbed, and what isn’t.

 According to Dr. Axe, leaky gut, if left untreated, may lead to more severe health issues like: